Briceann/expenseProject/weeklyReflection.md

 ### Week 13
 * Fixed jsp errors and created the dashboard servlet and dashboard jsp.
+* Created servlet for adding category, and redenring unto the dashboard
 * Implemeted AWS cognito for user sign up and log in

+### Week 14
+* Refactoring code to use servlet mapping instead of jsp but kept getting a 404 error
+* Modified page styling to see what would look good on the page
+* changed expense view on the dashboard from a chart to a table
+* added an error page

+### Week 15
+* Got the servlet mapping working after changing the import statement
+*